Make Your Home Base in Cortina d’Ampezzo & Enjoy Glorious Hiking & Luxury Spas Close to Venice for Your Italian Summer Holiday

 Take a guided tour with a mountaineer that will show you the safe way to experience a family-friendly via ferrata.
 They will provide all of the gear you need (helmets, harnesses, etc) so you can just show up and get the thrill of a lifetime, even with your kids.

-4. Take a Chair Lift to Cinque Torri Outdoor Museum
+4. Ride a Chair Lift to Cinque Torri Outdoor Museum

 This is probably the most dramatic rock formation in the entire region and is worth spending a day exploring.
 This area is 25 minutes outside Cortina d’Ampezzo and was on the infamous Italian Front of WW1.
 Hundreds of thousands of soldiers died on both the Italian and Austro-Hungarian sides, mostly from avalanches.